Complex abstract Wiener spaces: Introduction

 Furthermore we will construct concrete examples which fall into our framework of $\mathbb{C}$-AWS.
 First we use $\mathbb{C}$-AWS to construct complex Brownian motion and we will show a complex version of the Feynman-Kac formula.
 Finally we construct the complex fractional Gaussian fields.
 The complex Feynman-Kac formula and complex fractional Gaussian fields do not appear earlier in the literature to the best of the authors knowledge.
 It would be interesting to develop fundamental results in this setting like Schilder's theorem, large (moderate) deviation results, and differential Malliavin calculus in the future.

 The organisation of the paper is as follows.
-In Section \ref{sec:pre} we will define all objects, prove simple properties and discuss how real structures are to complex spaces what complexification is to real spaces.
+In Section \ref{sec:pre} we will define $\K$-random elements, $\K$-AWS, and real structures.
 Section \ref{sec:results} contains the precise results which we will prove in Section \ref{sec:proofs}.
 Finally Section \ref{sec:examples} is devoted to our two examples and a complex version of the Feynman-Kac formula.